Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 The Microsoft 365 Roadmap is a public website that relays the status of products that are in development, rolling out, or launched.
 You can view the status of each feature or workload, search using tags, and confirm release dates from a single portal.

-Figure 9 shows how you can use filtering to easily find services or features of interest.

 *Figure 9*

 :::image type="content" source="./media/microsoft-365-change-guide/roadmap-filtering.png" alt-text="A screenshot of the Microsoft 365 roadmap with filters.":::

 #### Message center weekly digest

 Your admins can use the Message center weekly digest to review Message center communications via email in a digestible, easily shared, summary format.
 The digest was created in response to customer feedback and demonstrates the innovative ways the Microsoft community effects change in our processes.
 Customers can opt out of digest emails by changing settings in the admin portal.

-Figure 10 shows an example of the digest.

 *Figure 10*

 :::image type="content" source="./media/microsoft-365-change-guide/message-center-announcement.png" alt-text="A screenshot of a sample Message Center announcement.":::

 #### Microsoft admin mobile app